 Online Application via ESD Portal

 Access your company’s ESD account and verify employee profile information.
-Ensure system compatibility and stable internet connection for smooth submission process.
+Ensure system compatibility and a stable internet connection for a smooth submission process.

 Complete forms with updated personal information and employment details.
 Document upload procedures require specific file formats (PDF, JPG) and size limitations.
 Follow naming conventions for easy tracking and reference.